HMO LANDLORD GUIDE

 Mandatory HMO Licensing — Key Electrical Conditions

-• Valid EICR mandatory — a current EICR (renewed every three to five years depending on the licence condition) must be held for the entire fixed electrical installation.
-The EICR must cover all circuits including communal areas, fire alarm wiring, emergency lighting, and any outbuilding circuits.
+A current EICR — renewed every three to five years depending on the licence condition — must be held for the entire fixed electrical installation, covering all circuits including communal areas, fire alarm wiring, emergency lighting, and any outbuilding circuits.

-• Remedial works — 28 days — where the EICR identifies C1 or C2 observations, all remedial works must be completed within 28 days or sooner if the inspector specifies.
-Written confirmation of completion must be provided to tenants and to the council.
+Where the EICR records C1 or C2 observations, remedial works must be completed within 28 days, or sooner where the inspector specifies.
+Written confirmation of completion must go to the tenants and to the council.

-• Additional licensing schemes — many local authorities operate additional licensing covering smaller HMOs with three or four occupants.
-These schemes typically impose identical EICR and fire safety conditions.
-Check with your local council whether additional licensing applies in your area.
+Many local authorities operate additional licensing covering smaller HMOs with three or four occupants, typically imposing identical EICR and fire safety conditions.
+Check whether additional licensing applies in your area.

 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 operate in parallel with HMO licensing.
-Both regimes independently require a valid EICR.
-Non-compliance with either can result in separate civil penalties of up to £30,000.
+Both regimes independently require a valid EICR, and non-compliance with either can result in separate civil penalties of up to £30,000.

 EICR Frequency and Scope for HMOs

-The EICR for an HMO is significantly more complex than a standard residential property inspection.
-Multiple consumer units, fire alarm wiring, emergency lighting circuits, and a larger number of final circuits all increase the inspection scope, duration, and cost.
+An HMO EICR is a bigger job than a standard residential inspection.
+Multiple consumer units, fire alarm wiring, emergency lighting circuits and a larger number of final circuits all widen the scope, the duration, and the cost.

-• Full installation scope — the EICR must cover the entire fixed electrical installation: main consumer unit(s), all final circuits in every room and communal area, fire alarm system wiring, emergency lighting circuits, outdoor lighting, and any ancillary buildings connected to the supply.
+Main consumer unit(s), every final circuit in every room and communal area, fire alarm system wiring, emergency lighting circuits, outdoor lighting, and any ancillary buildings connected to the supply.

-BS 5839-6:2019 is the British Standard for fire detection and fire alarm systems in domestic premises including HMOs.
-The standard uses a two-part classification: Grade (equipment quality) and Category (extent of coverage).
-The table below shows the most common combinations and where each typically applies.
+BS 5839-6 is the British Standard for fire detection and fire alarm systems in domestic premises including HMOs.
+BS 7671 Regulation 560.10 requires fire detection and fire alarm systems to comply with the relevant parts of the BS 5839 series.
+The standard uses a two-part classification: Grade (equipment and power supply) and Category (extent of coverage).

-Grade D1, LD2Mains detectors, interlinked, with sealed (non-replaceable) back-up batteryEscape routes plus high-risk rooms (kitchens)Common minimum for many HMOs
+Grade D1, LD2Mains detectors, interlinked, with sealed (non-replaceable) back-up batteryEscape routes plus high-risk rooms such as kitchensCommon minimum for many HMOs

 Grade D1, LD1Mains detectors, interlinked, with sealed back-up batteryAll rooms including every bedroomHigher-risk or larger HMOs

-Grade A, LD1 / LD2Central panel, addressable detectors, soundersPer fire risk assessmentLarge / multi-storey HMOs and blocks
+Grade A, LD1 or LD2Central panel, addressable detectors, soundersPer fire risk assessmentLarge or multi-storey HMOs and blocks

 The correct grade and category for a specific property is set by its fire risk assessment and the local housing authority.
-Confirm with your council before installing.
+Confirm before installing.

-Fire alarm systems in HMOs are part of the fixed electrical installation and are within the scope of the EICR.
-The inspector will check the wiring, interlink operation, and functionality of all detectors and sounders.
-Faults in the fire alarm system will generate C2 or C1 observations.
+Fire alarm systems in an HMO are part of the fixed electrical installation and fall within the scope of the EICR.
+The inspector checks the wiring, the interlink operation, and the functionality of all detectors and sounders.

 06 · HMO Landlord Guide